zakattack9/cse360-final-project/README.md

 11. repeat from step 1

 ### Things to Note
+- All code should be branched off of `master` or a subbranch and later merged back into `master` through a PR
 - read through the description of the task carefully to ensure that all things being requested are implemented; ping Slack channel for questions
 - please do step 8 of the "Desired Workflow" it will save a lot of headache down the road, if you are unsure of what this means read [here](https://github.com/zakattack9/git-branching-merging)
 - when approving a PR, actually read through the changes that were made and add comments if necessary to start discussions on possible code errors and implementation problems